uriyay/CheatSheets/README.md

 # CheatSheets
-This repo contains cheat sheets that I learned from my experience
+This repo contains cheat sheets for various of topics that I gathered over the time